samthiriot/agent-based-norms/README.md

 The implementation of a model that describes the behaviour of individuals under the pressure of institutional and social norms.
 It is provided to enable the replication of experiments described in academic publications.

-Provided "as is" without express or implied warrant.
+Provided "as is"  without warranties of any kind.

 # prerequires